Convert Frenet states to global states

 accel–– Acceleration in the

-P is the number of Frenet trajectories converted to global trajectories.
+P is the total number of Global states.